The Empty Thrush

 two sad shapes in a quiet storm.

-The rain has filled their sleeping hearts,
+Rain has filled their sleeping hearts,

-has flooded all the music out.
+has flooded all their music out.

 I approach in aching disbelief,